-An international team of researchers helps uncover mechanism behind solid-solid phase transitions, providing new insight for all sorts of solid-solid phase transformations.
+An international team of researchers helps uncover the mechanism behind solid-solid phase transitions, providing new insight into all sorts of solid-solid phase transformations.

 Two solids made of the same elements but with different geometric arrangements of the atoms, or crystal phases, can produce materials with different properties.
 Coal and diamond offer a spectacular example of this effect.